-A vinyl awning can be very handsome, if designed with consideration for the rest of the building.
-Vinyl is flexible and generally requires less maintenance than canvas.
+A vinyl awning can be very handsome, if designed with consideration for the rest of the building.Vinyl is flexible and generally requires less maintenance than canvas.
 On the other hand, vinyl is often very shiny and thus inappropriate for many storefronts on Main Street.
 6. Canopies are usually constructed of metal and wood.
 They should be securely fastened to the facade; steel rods are often used to anchor canopies.
 Positioning the rods so that they blend into the design of the upper facade is important.

 7. Before choosing a color for your awning or canopy, look at the entire building: If it has minimal architectural detailing, it can be "jazzed up" with a bright accent color.
 A more decorated facade should be complemented with a subtle shade.
-Select include a sign on your awning or canopy, keep the message simple and direct.
-Signs are best located on the returns (sides) and valances (flaps) of awnings and should be attached to the facia of canopies.
+Select an awning or canopy color that enhances the existing building features.
+(See "Paint Color.")